Current research – Climate policy: towards climate resilience in developing countries

 How relevant and appropriate is the Dutch (development cooperation) commitment to climate for the policy goals?
 How coherent is climate policy in the framework of development cooperation?

 The question this sub-study addresses is whether the types of financing are in harmony with the policy objectives of Dutch climate policy in development cooperation.
 This also raises the question of whether Dutch climate funds that mobilise private sector funds are additional to the market.
+This sub-study has been finished June 2021 and the English report is available.

 This sub-study will examine how the climate has been integrated into the development cooperation programmes for water and food security and how these have helped to build climate resilience in developing countries.